 Where did Massy go?

-My husband is doing a 3 year workshop in Bali (12 days each year).
-This is the reason our travels start here and almost end here in 2019.
+Massy is doing a 3 year workshop in Bali (12 days each year).
+This is the reason our travels start and end here in 2019.

 Considering how busy we have been in the past few months, my plan for these days alone with the kids was to simply relax.
 Hopefully get them back on track with the time difference (we are 15 hours ahead from Arizona).
 Finally start some form of new lifestyle that we can follow as we travel.
 All great plans…..

 Did it work?